sid6224/IO_Uring_Detector/README.md

 - io_uring allows processes to perform I/O operations without using traditional system calls
 - Many security tools relying on system call monitoring are "blind" to io_uring-based operations
 - This vulnerability affects major security solutions including Falco, Tetragon, and Microsoft Defender
-- The issue is particularly relevant in cloud-native environments where Linux is widely used
+- The issue affects any Linux system with kernel version 5.1 or above, regardless of the environment

 This project aims to help identify and monitor processes using io_uring, providing visibility into potential security risks and helping organizations maintain better security posture in their Linux environments.